sharonchen9593/React-Starter-Template/README.md

 ## About the Files ##

 ### .gitignore ###
-Ignores the node_modules folder when npm install is ran.
+Ignores the node_modules folder when pushing to GitHub.

 ### app.js ###
 Very simple server so that the project can be deployed to Heroku.